 Help!
-I’m a Black & White Thinker and my marriage is in trouble!
+I’m a Black-and-White Thinker and my marriage is in trouble!
 Those who are more severe in their Black & White Thinking often struggle in relationships.
 They have a significant desire for successful relationships, but struggle due to the difficulty to understand and speak “relationally.”
-A successful marriage, in many Black & White Thinkers’ minds, is where both partners do what they’re supposed to be doing.
-Yet, many Black & White Thinkers marry someone who has a different idea of what a successful marriage looks like.
-If you’re a Black & White Thinker married to Relational Thinker, here are a few tips to help you in your marriage:
+A successful marriage, in many black-and-white Thinkers’ minds, is where both partners do what they’re supposed to be doing.
+Yet, many black-and-white thinkers marry someone who has a different idea of what a successful marriage looks like.
+If you’re a black-and white thinker married to relational thinker, here are a few tips to help you in your marriage:

 Get Rid of Anger

 Anger, which often is a secondary emotion, is the emotion that many black-and-white thinkers are most comfortable expressing, yet it is also the # 1 intimacy buster in a relationship.
 Expectations and standards for the other person often provide the fuel for such anger when they are unmet.
 Harsh words, criticisms, complaints, and verbally and physically expressed anger will harm a person so much emotionally that relationships often succumb to anger’s oppression.
 If you want your marriage to improve, the anger expressed has to be significantly less, and the anger inside has to be put to death (click here for more on anger).
 In order to get rid of the anger, the primary emotions under the anger need to be explored and addressed, and the expectations and standards need to be challenged.